 Different types of debts have various impacts on credit scores, tax implications, and payment plans.
-Sometimes consumers might need to have several types of debts on their credit report to demonstrate their ability to balance their finances.
+Sometimes consumers might need to have several types of debts on their credit report to demonstrate their ability to balance their finances and each is an individual voluntary arrangement.
 They should consult an insolvency practitioner like Hudson Weir Ltd. to explore their options.
 Consumers with a diverse credit history have a higher chance of qualifying for a loan.

 Credit utilization is one of the factors that lenders use to calculate your credit score.
 It refers to debts that a consumer owes compared to the credit available to them.
 Here is consumer debt definition and a breakdown of the common types of consumer debts, their differences, and their impact on your finances.
 Consumer debt refers to personal debts owed after purchasing an item used for household or individual consumption.